Thulium-Drake/ansible-role-vmware/README.md

 To create a new VM, follow these steps:

-* Create a vars file with the following information:
+* Create a vars file with the following information (for details, check the documentation for the vmware_guest module and below):
   * Datastore
   * VM folder
   * Template (make sure it exists)